ZakaHaceCosas/personaplus/core/README.md

 ## Contribution

 We're really thankfull for all possible contributions, in fact they are needed due to the huge amount of aspects of health that need to be covered.
-Feel free to fork this repo whenever you want, and make any contribution, wether it's a big or small one.
+Feel free to fork this repo whenever you want, and make any contribution, whether it's a big or small one.

 **The only thing we ask you for is that if you alter, add, modify, or remove any info, formula, or medical definition, please add, even if it's just a comment, a reference to any trustable source you based yourself on to make the said change(s).** Changes that are made "because yes" or without a valid explanation cannot be accepted.
 Health requires accuracy.